Happy to have you along as we kick off a brand new week of broadcast excellence.

 And if you have an Android phone, they have an app for you too.

-This is not exclusive to um iPhone users.
+This is not exclusive to iPhone users.

-Did you know the City of New York gave away more than 36 million free New York City condoms last year, and they are prepared to hand out as many as people need this year, said Monica Sweeney.
+Did you know the city of New York gave away more than 36 million free New York City condoms last year, and they are prepared to hand out as many as people need this year, said Monica Sweeney.

-And it's not that they wonder why they're broke, do they wonder why they wonder why the incidences of uh STDs and stuff are on the rise.
+They wonder why the incidences of STDs and stuff are on the rise.

-They maybe see a correlation here between uh out-of-wedlock birth, uh, and it's like I always in in high school when they started giving away free condoms.
+It's like always in high school when they started giving away free condoms.

 Can I imagine the founders advocating for the right to free condoms?